otahontas/archiver/documentation/testingandperformance.md

 As we can see LZW is quite superior to Huffman regarding compression ratio.
 Huffman is a little bit faster, but at this level it doesn't really matter.

-Both of these tests above can be run again by using -p flag when running the program from CLI (e.g. "java -jar archiver.jar -p").
-Note that you need to have testfiles-folder clone to project root when running the tests.

 ## Big files

 Comparing LZW, Huffman and unix zip-program with random 10 MB file created with "base64 /dev/urandom | head -c 10000000 > file.txt"